 Recommendation Number and Text Age of Recommendation on 3/31/20 Rec.
 1.a: The DoD OIG recommended that the Administrator, DoD Office of Small Business Programs, Small Business Innovation Research Office, issue single, overarching guidance and related training for all DoD organizations to follow that will provide for the uniform application of intellectual property protections across DoD.
-Guidance and training should include: 6 years 4 days standard intellectual property protections within the Small Business Innovation Research Program, including the use and application of the data assertions table; and when the protection period begins and when it can be extended.
+Guidance and training should include: 6 years 4 days standard intellectual property protections within the Small Business Innovation Research Program, including the use and application of the data assertions table; and 2. when the protection period begins and when it can be extended.
 Rec.
 1.b: The DoD OIG recommended that the Administrator for the DoD Office of Small Business Programs, Small Business Innovation Research Office, issue clarifying guidance to address the requirement for organizations to provide the Small Business Administration a complete and timely notification detailing why a proposed Small Business Innovation Research Phase III contract could not be awarded to the developer.
-The clarifying guidance should provide a single DoD interpretation of the requirement and address reporting requirements outlined in the Small Business Administration Small Business Innovation Research Policy Directive.
+The clarifying guidance should provide a single DoD interpretation of the requirement and address reporting requirements outlined in the Small Business Administration Small Business Innovation Research Phase Provide a single DoD interpretation of the requirement and address reporting requirements outlined in the Small Business Administration Small Business Innovation Research Policy Directive.
 6 years 4 days